xychen2022/3DFasterRCNN/README.md

-This is the code for our TMI paper Fast and Accurate Craniomaxillofacial Landmark Detection via 3D Faster R-CNN.
+This is the code for our TMI paper "Fast and Accurate Craniomaxillofacial Landmark Detection via 3D Faster R-CNN".
 Only coarse stage code is provided, since the implementation of the model for landmark location refinement is trivial.
 For more details, please refer

 https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9494574